hermitex/tech-articles/Dev.to/ExtractSearchParams.md

 ## Key Takeaways

-- `window.location` is a proerty that returns all the information regarding the current Document.
+- `window.location` is a property that returns all the information regarding the current Document.

-- `URLSearchParams API` allows us to manipuate urls.
+- `URLSearchParams API` allows us to manipulate urls.

 - `window.location.search` returns the `search` property which contains the list of our url queries.
 - Together, `URLSearchParams API` and `window.location.search` can help us extract search parameters from a url.